PatrickKyei/exception/_posts/2021-08-13-the-laws-of-human-nature.md

 ### Humans are Social Animals

-Now the things is, we are social animals to the core.
+Now the thing is, we are social animals to the core.
 We are molded by people; parents, teachers, spouses, friends.
 So we are not really individuals.
 We are built by other people by been social.
 We kind of are a mold of all these other interactions and relationships.
 And so we are really generally bad at that aspect of life because we don't understand other people.
 We take it like a set of simple snapshot of people.
 They are nice, they are not nice.
 They are pleasant, they not pleasant.
 They are smart, they are not smart.
 But people are infinitely complicated complex.
 They have a wealth of emotions, they are going through things that you are not even beginning to see.
 And if you can begin to pierce their mask and get inside their psychology and understand where they are coming from, suddenly the whole game changes.
 And what you say and how you act with them changes as well and you will find your relationships are much more smoother.
 Your bonds with people will be much more deeper and you will be able to deal with those ugly toxic types that inevitably cross your path.

 ### Our Default Position in Life